denliehoo/multi-swap/README.md

 - 17/01/23 - 2: Fix issue which caused the custom token to not appear when toggling for the first time (before fix had to close modal and open again for it to appear)
 - 18/01/23: Add swap functionality to frontend; ensure swap ETH (single asset) for multiple assets % (e.g. USDC and DAI) is functional
 - 19/01/23: touch up on preview swap modal skeleton code (it should show token logo too; hence pass the state to swapFrom and swapTo)
+- 19/01/23 -2 : Add pending spinner after clicking confirm swap and change the pending spinner to a swap submitted modal (refer to wireframe) after user confirms on metamask
+- 19/01/23 -2 : Add a "Pending" section in the nav bar.
+Upon clicking it, should show the pending transaction
+- 19/01/23 -2 : Once swap completes, remove the pending and show a Swap completed notification